algolia/autocomplete/packages/website/docs/using-react.md

 ## Prerequisites

 This tutorial assumes that you have:
-- an existing [React (v16.8+) application](https://reactjs.org/docs/getting-started.html) where you want to implement the autocomplete dropdown
+- an existing [React (v16.8+) application](https://reactjs.org/docs/getting-started.html) where you want to implement the autocomplete menu
 - familiarity with the [basic Autocomplete configuration options](basic-options)

 ## Creating the component